The price we pay for being ourselves is worth it.

 The function, the very serious function of racism, is distraction.
 It keeps you from doing your work.
 It keeps you explaining, over and over again, your reason for being.
 Somebody says you have no language, so you spend twenty years proving that you do.
 Somebody says your head isn’t shaped properly, so you have scientists working on the fact that it is.
 Someone says you have no art, so you dredge that up.
 None of that is necessary.
 There will always be one more thing.

 The same goes for performing “respectability.”
 Will there be consequences for being your full authentic self?
 For being unapologetically Black?
-Damn Right!
+Damn right!
 But the consequences for not doing that are much more grave.
-Chronic racism is killing us; study after study shows it, and you can look it up yourself (ha!).
+Chronic racism is killing us; study after study shows it.
 Stress is killing us.

-Since striving for respectability has saved no one, especially if they have any principles (see: Martin Luther King, Jr.), take one form of stress and interpersonal racism off the table.
+Striving for respectability has saved no one, especially if they have any principles (see: Martin Luther King, Jr.).
+So let’s take one form of stress and interpersonal racism off the table.
 Stop trying to prove you’re human.
 Who you are as you are, as you look, as you speak, as you dress, as you communicate, is worthy.
 White male privilege is the freedom of never having to think about any of these things.
 Being Black and female means you get cut down at the amplified intersection of racism and misogyny–misogynoir.

-So in this year, 2018, and the 30th of year of my life and onward, I’m breaking out of the prison of respectability.
-I’m gonna aim to live like a Carefree Black Girl™, like Eartha Kitt, who just didn’t give a fuck!
+In this year, 2018, the 30th of year of my life, and onward, I’m breaking out of the prison of respectability.
+I aspire to be a Carefree Black Girl™, to channel Eartha Kitt’s I don’t give a fuck, attitude!
 Consequences and all, she lived a full and celebrated life.
 You can make yourself small, and quiet your voice, and drive yourself crazy trying to do everything right, and still have everything go to complete shit.
-I may as well live my authentically, unapologetically Black life and see where it takes me.
+Might as well live my authentically, unapologetically, Black life and see where it takes me.